 OK, this post has been a long time coming.

 For over a decade, people keep asking me, “So, what is it: Michel?
 Michael?
 Mike?
 Or what?”
 (I prefer “Master Overlord,” but I digress.
-Oh, and here’s a little-known fact: a nickname high school kids gave me was “Spike.”
-Long story.)
+Oh, and here’s a little-known fact: a nickname high school kids gave me was “Spike.”)

-My name is “Michel,” formally pronounced “Mee-shal.”
+My name is “Michel,” formally pronounced “Mee-shell.”
+Like Michelle Obama, for example.
 My late wife used to call me “Mish.”
-But I don’t pronounce it “Mee-shal” for several reasons.
+But when I introduce myself to English audiences or clients, particularly American ones, I don’t pronounce it that way for several reasons.

 My name is French-Canadian.
 I was born in Gatineau, Quebec.
 For those of you not familiar, Quebec is primarily a French-speaking Canadian province.

-Here’s the problem.
-Being in a bilingual country, most anglophone Canadians will instantly know that “Michel” can be male or female.
-But when I was introduced to my very first American client decades ago, he responded in a surprisingly confused and disconcerting manner:
+Canada is a bilingual country, so most anglophone Canadians will instantly know that “Michel” can be male or female.
+But after someone introduced me to my very first American client decades ago, he responded in a confused and disconcerting manner:

 “What?
 But, you’re not a girl!”

-This confused me at first since the female version of the name requires an “e” at the end.
+This confused me at first, since the female version of the name requires an “e” at the end.
 Similar to Italian, Spanish, or any other Latin-based language, words that end with “a” are female, and “o” (or the lack of an “e” in French) are male.
-Like “Gino” versus “Gina.”
+Like “Gino” versus “Gina,” for example.

-“Michelle” or “Michèle” is the female name, like the first lady for example.
+“Michelle” or “Michèle” is the female name, like Michelle Obama.
 But the “e” at the end is silent.
 In writing, if there’s no “e” at the end, it’s easy to recognize that it’s a male’s name.
-But when I used to introduce myself in person, it would confuse a lot of Americans.
+But when introducing myself in person with “Mee-shell,” it would confuse a lot of Americans.

-But this strange event happened again and again.
-It happened more times than I cared to count.
-So at a certain point, I felt compelled to do something about it since I was getting tired of explaining myself.
+This happened several times.
+More times than I cared to count.
+So at a certain point, I felt compelled to do something about it since I was tired of explaining myself.
+So today, I pronounce it “Michael,” which is my nickname, anyway.

 I also remember when I took English immersion in junior high school.
 (Boy, do I remember!)
-When we were asked to introduce ourselves on the first day of school, I told my teacher, Sister Helen (yes, it was a catholic school and some of our teachers were nuns), that my name was “Michael.”
+When the teacher asked us to introduce ourselves on the first day of school, I told my teacher, Sister Helen (yes, it was a catholic school and some of our teachers were nuns), that my name was “Michael.”

 The principal was in class that day.
 (Coincidentally, his name was Michel, too.)
 And I remember Sister Helen looking at me, with a stern frown that Catholic nuns are notorious for, saying in her disapproving voice: